cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 starport relayer configure -a --source-rpc "http://0.0.0.0:26657" --source-faucet "http://0.0.0.0:4500" --source-port "ibcdex" --source-version "ibcdex-1" --target-rpc "http://0.0.0.0:26659" --target-faucet "http://0.0.0.0:4501" --target-port "ibcdex" --target-version "ibcdex-1"
 ```

+`starport relayer configure` creates configuration files for a connection between blockchains, generates relayer accounts and requests tokens from faucets (if available).

 ## Connect the relayer

 After the relayer is configured with the two blockchains, start running it and connect the two blockchains.